MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-08-26-power-platform-security-levels.md

 3. Security roles

 Depending on which of these a user has, they have access up to different stages.
 I will go through each of these stages and demonstrate the user experience, as well as the admin experience.
 That gives you the opportunity to determine, what your users need for which scenario.
 Should or shouldn't they see that environment?
 After this post you know how to set all components up to be in control.

-If you just want the flow diagram as a cheat sheet, take the [shortcut](#markdown-header-useful-resources)

 For our scenario we try to add users to a production/sandbox environment with a database and an added security group.
 Be aware that different environments work differently, especially the default environment (more on that later).